mr-adult/tree-iterators-rs/README.md

     [map](crate::prelude::OwnedTreeNode::map), and
     [fold](crate::prelude::OwnedTreeNode::fold) methods to all Tree traits.
   > **_NOTE_**: These are named `_mut` or `_ref` for the borrowed traits

-- 3.0.0
-  - Renames TreeNode and BinaryTreeNode to Tree and BinaryTree respectively
-  - Adds the attach_context() APIs.
-This new API allows for more context-aware logic than the previously exposed APIs.
-  - The various iterator structs are now publically exposed so that callers can build against the concrete types.

-- 2.0.0
-  - This version removes the Option wrapping of children iterators.
-This wrapping is redundant since iterators can represent empty collections in and of themselves.
-Removing it will improve performance going forward.
-All iterator methods (bfs(), dfs_preorder(), dfs_postorder(), etc.) can be used just the same as in previous versions.

 ## Examples